Key date: Background

 A key date is the term for a coin which is scarcer and harder to obtain in a series.
 Often coins with certain years or Mint marks are key date coins.
-Some factors that influence whether a coin is a key date include: demand, quantity of coins struck, the population of surviving examples and rarity of mint sate examples.
+Some factors that influence whether a coin is a key date include: demand, quantity of coins struck, the population of surviving examples and rarity of mint state examples.
 The cost of the key date coins in a series are usually the most expensive to obtain.
 The coins are also often referred to as the rarest in a series.

 Key dates are an important component of coin collecting because many collectors collect coins which fill a coin set: key date coins are the most important.
 They are valued by collectors because they are needed to complete coin sets.

 For the United States collectors of the Lincoln cent series, the 1909-S VDB Lincoln Cent is the rarest and most expensive of cents.
 The 1909-S VDB Lincoln cent is considered to be a key date due to its low mintage of only 484,000.

 The United States 1893-S Morgan dollar is known as the key date in the Morgan series.
 The 1893-S Morgan dollars were struck at the United States San Francisco Mint.
 Only 100,000 coins were struck making it the lowest mintage of any business strike Morgan Dollar.